Opportunity Classes (O.C.) - A beginner's guide

 Places are very competitive.
 Only the top students are successful in gaining placement.
 In 2019, 14% of applicants were successful across all of NSW.
 An even smaller percentage were successful in the Sydney Metropolitan area.

 The minimum entry score is the score of the lowest scoring student to accept a place there.
 Minimum entry scores vary from school to school and from year to year.
-Starting in 2022, entry scores will no longer be published by the NSW Department of Education.
+From 2022, entry scores were no longer published by the NSW Department of Education.

 Here are some of the 2021 OC minimum entry scores for schools in the Sydney area: